Team

 Ekaterina Fedorova, DrPH, Co-Investigator

-Dr. Ekaterina Fedorova is a Senior Research Scientist in the Dornsife School of Public Health at Drexel University.
+Dr. Ekaterina Fedorova is an Assistant Research Professor at the Dornsife School of Public Health at Drexel University.
 Her work included psychological counseling and research within HIV prevention cohort studies among opioid injectors in St. Petersburg, Russia.

 Since 2013 she has been a part of a research team working on the National Institute on Drug Abuse funded longitudinal cohort study of young adult medical cannabis users in Los Angeles (PI: Prof. S.E.
 Lankenau) where she was involved in the survey instrument development, data collection, data management and analysis, and manuscripts development.